-Course code: KGE/Ge- Course title: Landscape and Sustainable Development

-Verification of the degree of acquisition of relevant knowledge, skills and competencies of the student is carried out based on the evaluation of the student's ongoing tasks during the semester and on the basis of the evaluation of the written test and the final oral exam.
+University: Catholic University in Ružomberok Faculty: Faculty of Education Course code: KGE/Ge- MD106B/22 Course code: KGE/Ge- MD106B/22Course title: Landscape and Sustainable Development Type and range of planned Form of instruction: Sem Recommended study ran hours weekly: 1 hour Teaching method: on-site learning activities and teaching methods: inar ge: s per semester: 13 Credits: 2 Working load: 50 hours Recommended semester/tr imester: 3.
+Level of study: II.
+Prerequisities: Verification of the degree of acquisition of relevant knowledge, skills and competencies of the student is carried out based on the evaluation of the student's ongoing tasks during the semester and on the basis of the evaluation of the written test and the final oral exam.
 During the semester, active participation in seminars is required in the form of preparation and presentation of seminar exercises on assigned topics.
 At the end of the semester, the student proves his theoretical knowledge first in the form of a written test.
 In order to participate in the final oral exam, it is necessary to obtain at least 60% of the points from the test.
-Subject evaluation: A - 100%-93%, B - 92%-85%, C - 84%-77%, D - 76%-69%, E - 68%-60%, Fx - 59%-0%

-After completing the subject, the student will acquire the following knowledge, skills and competences: - The student has basic knowledge about natural resources and ecosystem services in the country, vulnerability, carrying capacity (load capacity) and rational use of the country, as well as about sustainable development. - Can analyze and assess negative anthropogenic impacts on the landscape based on own observations, propose practical measures to eliminate them. - He can apply the acquired knowledge about natural resources, carrying capacity and the need for rational use and protection of the landscape in accordance with the principles of sustainable development when teaching geography at primary and secondary schools.

-1. Landscape, cultural landscape, sustainable development and its goals.
+Subject evaluation: $A - 100\%$ -93%, $B - 92\%$ -85%, $C - 04\%$ Learning outcomes of the course: After completing the subject, the student will acquire the following knowledge, skills and competences: - The student has basic knowledge about natural resources and ecosystem services in the country, vulnerability, carrying capacity (load capacity) and rational use of the country, as well as about sustainable development Can analyze and assess negative anthropogenic impacts on the landscape based on own observations, propose practical measures to eliminate them He can apply the acquired knowledge about natural resources, carrying capacity and the need for rational use and protection of the landscape in accordance with the principles of sustainable development when teaching geography at primary and secondary schools.
+Course contents: 1.
+Landscape, cultural landscape, sustainable development and its goals.
 2. Biodiversity, ecosystem and ecosystem services.
 3. Endangerment of biodiversity and ecosystems, ecological stability and carrying capacity of the landscape.
 4. Problems of utilization and negative anthropogenic interventions in the landscape - urbanized landscape, agricultural landscape, uninhabited original or partially changed landscape.
 5. Protection of nature, biodiversity and landscape.
 6. Natural resources, creation of clean and renewable energy sources.
 7. Ensuring favorable air quality.
 Climate change and its consequences on human society, ecosystems, plant and animal communities.
 8. Water - an irreplaceable component of the environment and its pollution.
 9. Soil - credit rating, antierosion measures and protection.
 10. Circular economy and waste recycling.
 11. Environmental loads.
 12. Basic types and use of landscape in Slovakia - lowland landscape, basin landscape, highland landscape, mountainous landscape, highland landscape, high mountain landscape.
 13. Applied landscape ecological research, spatial planning and integrated landscape management.